Exploring Universal Intrinsic Task Subspace via Prompt Tuning: Methodology

 \subsection{Intrinsic Prompt Tuning}

-To verify our hypothesis that the adaptations of PLMs to various downstream tasks can be reparameterized as optimization within a low-dimensional \textit{intrinsic task subspace}, we propose a two-phase pipeline called \textit{intrinsic prompt tuning} (\ourmodel).
-The first phase is multi-task subspace finding (MSF), aiming to find the intrinsic task subspace with multiple tasks' prompts, which are defined by an auto-encoder with a projection function and a back-projection function.
-The second intrinsic subspace tuning (IST) phase is to tune parameters only in the subspace and then recover them to soft prompts with the back-projection function.
+To verify our hypothesis that the adaptations of PLMs to various downstream tasks can be reparameterized as optimization within a unified low-dimensional \textit{intrinsic task subspace}, we propose a two-phase analysis pipeline \ourmodel.
+The first phase MSF aims to find the intrinsic task subspace with multiple tasks' prompts, which are defined by an auto-encoder consisting of a projection function and a back-projection function.
+The second phase IST tunes a low-dimensional vector in the subspace and then recovers the vector to soft prompts through the back-projection function.